Skip to content

 The Small Claims Process

 If you are considering bringing a small claim case, you should first try other ways of resolving your issue.
-You may be penalised by a court if you cannot show that you have tried to resolve your problem in other ways before bringing your legal action.
+A court may penalise you if you cannot show that you have tried to resolve your problem in other ways before bringing your legal action.
 For example, you could reach out to the other party and try to negotiate a settlement.
 Alternatively, you could hire a professional mediator to help you negotiate a settlement.
 This can be helpful to you, as it can save you the time, money, and effort involved in bringing a court claim.

 If this does not work, you will want to write a formal ‘letter before claim’ to the other party.
 Often, a Citizens Advice Bureau can help you deal with the legal rules of writing this type of letter.
 If the other person does not reply to your letter of claim (or you are not happy with their reply), then you can begin the formal process of bringing your claim.
 This will involve filling in a claim form or using the online Money Claims service.